Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers

 \subsection{Results}

-\paragraph{High-resource setting} We first present in Table~\ref{tab:results1} the results of evaluating the three described transition systems with Stack-Transformers on the \texttt{TOP} and \texttt{TOPv2$^*$} datasets.
-It can be seen as, regardless of the metric, the in-order algorithm outperforms the other two alternatives on both datasets.
-While the \texttt{TOP} dataset contains a higher percentage of compositional queries than \texttt{TOPv2$^*$}, the difference in accuracy between the top-down and in-order parsers is more substantial on the former (0.49 EM accuracy points) than on the latter (0.13 EM accuracy points).
-Finally, the bottom-up approach notably underperforms the other transition systems on both datasets.
+\paragraph{High-resource setting} We first present the evaluation results of the three described transition systems with Stack-Transformers on the \texttt{TOP} and \texttt{TOPv2$^*$} datasets in Table~\ref{tab:results1}.
+Regardless of the metric, the in-order algorithm consistently outperforms the other two alternatives on both datasets.
+Although the \texttt{TOP} dataset contains a higher percentage of compositional queries than \texttt{TOPv2$^*$}, the in-order parser shows a more significant accuracy advantage over the top-down parser on \texttt{TOP} (0.49 EM accuracy points) compared to \texttt{TOPv2$^*$} (0.13 EM accuracy points).
+The bottom-up approach notably underperforms compared to the other transition systems on both datasets.

 In Table~\ref{tab:sota}, we compare our shift-reduce parsers to strong baselines on the \texttt{TOP} dataset.
-While just using frozen RoBERTa-based word embeddings, the in-order shift-reduce parser manages to improve over all existing methods under similar conditions (even those sequence-to-sequence models that fine-tune language models to task-oriented parsing).
-In particular, it outperforms the single-model and ensemble variants of the shift-reduce parser \citep{Einolghozati2019ImprovingSP} by 3.22 and 0.89 EM accuracy points, respectively.
-Additionally, our best transition system also achieves an improvement of 0.41 and 0.05 EM accuracy points over the top-performing sequence-to-sequence baselines initialized with RoBERTa \citep{zhu-etal-2020-dont} and BART \citep{aghajanyan-etal-2020-conversational}, respectively.
-The only exception is the variant of \citep{Einolghozati2019ImprovingSP} that leverages the ensemble of seven parsers plus an SVM language model ranker to provide the best accuracy to date on the \texttt{TOP} dataset.
-Regarding our top-down parser with Stack-Transformers, it achieves an accuracy on par with the strongest sequence-to-sequence models that use RoBERTa-based encoders \citep{rogali2020,zhu-etal-2020-dont}, and surpasses by a wide margin (2.73 EM accuracy points) the single-model version of the top-down shift-reduce baseline \citep{Einolghozati2019ImprovingSP}.
+Using frozen RoBERTa-based word embeddings, the in-order shift-reduce parser outperforms all existing methods under similar conditions, including sequence-to-sequence models that fine-tune language models for task-oriented parsing.
+Specifically, it surpasses the single-model and ensemble variants of the shift-reduce parser by \citet{Einolghozati2019ImprovingSP} by 3.22 and 0.89 EM accuracy points, respectively.
+Additionally, our best transition system achieves improvements of 0.41 and 0.05 EM accuracy points over top-performing sequence-to-sequence baselines initialized with RoBERTa \citep{zhu-etal-2020-dont} and BART \citep{aghajanyan-etal-2020-conversational}, respectively.
+The exceptions are the enhanced variant of \citet{Einolghozati2019ImprovingSP} (which uses an ensemble of seven parsers and an SVM language model ranker) and the two-staged system by \citet{do-etal-2023-structsp} that employs an augmented language model with hierarchical information, achieving the best accuracy to date on the \texttt{TOP} dataset.

+Lastly, our top-down parser with Stack-Transformers achieves accuracy comparable to the strongest sequence-to-sequence models using RoBERTa-based encoders \citep{rogali2020,zhu-etal-2020-dont}, and surpasses the single-model top-down shift-reduce baseline by \citet{Einolghozati2019ImprovingSP} by a wide margin (2.73 EM accuracy points).